Rather listen than read? Just press play...

 Mas huni: shredded smoked fish with grated coconuts and onions (a breakfast fav!)

 Fihunu mas: fish basted with chili and barbecued

 Hedhikaa is the local word for snacks in the islands.
 Some favourites are:

 • bajiya: pastry stuffed with fish, onion and coconut

 • gulha: pastry balls stuffed with smoked fish

 • keemia: deep fried fish rolls

 • thelui mas: fried fish cooked with chili and garlic

 Traditional local drinks include, “Raa,” tapped from palm trees.

-Last minute tourist items are not excluded the high prices.
-Plan ahead and make sure you bring all the sun cream, masks and snorkels you require.
-Such items command a premium price on the atolls.
+Last minute tourist items are not excluded from the high prices.
+Plan ahead and make sure you bring all the sun cream, masks and snorkels that you require.
+Such items command premium prices on the atolls.